Benjamin-Ung/Benjamin-Ung/README.md

 ### Hello there!

-Thank you for checking out my Linkedin!
+Thank you for checking out my Github!
 My Name is Benjamin Ung, and I am a computer science graduate at Cal Poly Pomona.
 I am interested in learning more in a software development role and am reading about object-oriented design patterns to further improve my understanding.
 I am also looking into learning about GitHub Actions and Kubernetes.

 The latest project I worked on was the Northrop Collaboration Project (NGCP) where I was a part of the UAV software team.
 The goal of the plane was to detect lost hikers and identify wildfires while flying autonomously.
 My responsibilities included testing and implementing long-range communications with the vehicle as well as integrating varying components using ROS2's publisher and subscriber system.